alsalafiyyah/alsalafiyyah.github.io/_posts/shirk/2020-11-04-rule-on-beseeching-the-messenger-for-help.md

 Question:

-What is the ruling on those who call the Prophet (peace be upon him) saying: "Help us, O Messenger of Allah" or "Help us, O Prophet"?
+We hear the people saying: "Help us, O Messenger of Allah" or "Help us, O Prophet"?
+What is the ruling on this?

 Answer: